MTV Unplugged (Los Tres album)

 Los Tres MTV Unplugged is an MTV Unplugged live acoustic album by Chilean rock band Los Tres, released on April 15, 1996, through Sony Music Chile.
 The album was the band's first live album as well as the first MTV Unplugged album ever released by a Chilean band.
 It was recorded on September 14, 1995, at Post Edge Studios, Miami, United States and features appearances from musicians Cuti Aste and Toño Restucci.
 The album contains eleven songs from their previous studio albums alongside the original song "Traje Desastre" and three cover versions of songs by Chilean musician Roberto Parra.
 It is the band's most commercially successful album, going platinum and selling 150,000 copies within its first three months.

-American magazine Al Borde placed the album at number 210 in their list of 250 Most Important Albums of Iberoamerican Rock, released on 2006, being one of the three albums by the band to appear on the list.
+American magazine Al Borde placed the album at number 210 in their list of 250 Most Important Albums of Iberoamerican Rock, released in 2006, being one of the three albums by the band to appear on the list.